GreenvibesLK/greenvibes.lk/notes/abot.md

 Our Vision is to empower entrepreneurs with a roadmap and support that guides them through the transition from start-ups, to micro-enterprises, and on to small and medium-sized businesses that create jobs, lead innovation, and increase economic development in their local communities.

+Our mission-
+Incorporating forward thinking with imagination, creativity, and originality to reach our goal to become a leader in software solutions.